PDC-support/pdc-intro/PITCHME.md

 * Bad practice
   - Small reads
   - Opening many files
-  - Seeking within a le to read a small piece of data
+  - Seeking within a file to read a small piece of data

 ---